coryjquirk/python-turtle-graphics/README.md

 <img src="mandala.PNG" height="450" alt="mandala">

 ## credits
 source code for each drawing linked above.
+I made variations to the Python source code for each file to produce a desired appearance.